PurdueChainReaction/Website/README.md

 ## Logging Into Git
 To login to git through Visual Studio Code so you can update the repository, first you click on the person icon located on the left bar at the bottom.
 Next click on *Sign in with GitHub to use GitHub Pull Requests and Issues*.
 It will redirect you to the GitHub website, just login normally.
-Afterwards it will redirect you back to Visual Studio Code
+Afterwards it will redirect you back to Visual Studio Code.
 ![Github Login](https://github.com/PurdueChainReaction/Website/assets/58526449/7128e6de-27ba-4740-aed3-351c9292418c)